 Cluster Feeding (sometimes called ‘bunch feeding’) is exactly what the word suggests.
-Feeds ‘clustered’ together.
-This occurrence is totally normal!
+Feeds that are ‘clustered’ together.
+This occurrence is normal!

 It is when a baby feeds almost constantly, with only short periods of time in-between.
-Normally they would feed with a few hours in-between.
+Typically, they would feed with a few hours in-between.

 How Long does Cluster Feeding Last?